 After graduating from Stern College, Ms. Kronenberg earned her Master’s in Special Education from Hunter.
 She taught at Yeshivat Noam for 15 years (and received the Teacher of the Year award in June 2007) and served as the Director of Judaic Studies Support for six years, where she developed a support curriculum, and oversaw the Judaic Studies support teachers.
 She helped develop assessments and curriculum to help the students build skills and reach their fullest potential.
 Ms. Kronenberg is the Director of Judaic Studies Learning Center at Frisch.

-Elana Lefkovitz is a member of the Frisch history department.
+Elana Lefkovitz is a member of the Frisch History department, and also serves as Director of Chessed Programming and coach of the Mock Trial team.
 She holds a B.A. in History with a concentration in American History from Barnard College and a J.D. from the Benjamin N. Cardozo School of Law.

 Cheryl Leiser has worked at The Frisch School as the Alumni Coordinator since 2007.
 She earned her B.A. in marketing from Stern College for Women in 1989.
 Before joining the Frisch team, Cheryl worked at McKinsey and Company in communications from 1989 – 1996 and as a Conference Coordinator at the UJA from 1997-2007.